 Children usually have their toy disputes settled by an authority figure who admonishes them to share.

-But I step back and try not to get involved ever since I taught my kids two empowering phrases that encourages turn-taking, but not required sharing.
+So I have stepped back and do not decide who gets what toy ever since I taught my kids two empowering phrases that encourages turn-taking, and ends sharing stuggles.

 Ready?
 Here they are: